hongyusu/hongyusu.github.io/_posts/2015-12-26-notes-from-nips-2015-workshop-of-non-convex-optimization-in-machine-learning.md

    1. **I still need to find out the relation of _curse of dimensionality_ and _anomaly detection_.**
    1. In optimization, _curse of dimensionality_ means exponential number of crucial points (saddle points of which the gradient is zero).

-1. Learning is finding needle in a haystack.
-   1. Big data is challenging due to large number of variables.
-   1. Algorithm should scale to the number of samples and variables.

 1. Optimization for learning
    1. Unsupervised learning: maximize similarity of cluster, maximize likelihood of model